tmhglnd/mercury/docs/00-general.md

 **Note:** Some variable names are not allowed because they are part of the built-in names for datastructures.
 These are: `bang, int, float, list, mode, zlclear, zlmaxsize`

+Read more about all the algorithmic methods available for generating and transforming rings in Mercury under [Ring Methods](./05-ring.md#ring-methods).

 ## set

 Use the set function to change Global Settings or call functions for an instrument-instance `name`, `group` or `all`.
 The instrument must be declared with a `name()` or `group()` before the `set` is called.